How to Become a Fish and Game Warden

 You might also consider going to school in the state where you want to work.

-You should make sure your college or university has the major you want and that it’s appropriately accredited in order to be recognized when you apply for jobs.
+You should make sure your college or university has the major you want and that it’s appropriately accredited to be recognized when you apply for jobs.

 All fish and game wardens must know the state’s hunting and fishing rules in great detail.